Welcome to Beerup Law

 Arson First Degree

-Arson first degree occurs when a person knowingly damages a building or inhabitable structure by fire or explosion when another person is present and that person is placed in danger of death or serious physical injury.
-It also occurs when a person starts a fire or explosion that damages a building or inhabitable structure during an attempt to make methamphetamine.
+Arson first degree occurs when a person knowingly damages a building or inhabitable structure by fire or explosion when another person is present, and that person is placed in danger of death or serious physical injury.
+It also occurs when a person starts a fire or explosion that damages a building or inhabitable structure while attempting to make methamphetamine.

-Arson first degree is a class B felony punishable by 5 to 15 years in prison unless a person is seriously injured or killed by the fire or explosion, in which case it is a class A felony with a punishment range of 10 to 30 years, or life, in prison.
-Arson first degree is considered a “dangerous felony” and, as such, 85% of the prison sentence must be served.
+Arson first degree is a class B felony punishable by 5 to 15 years in prison unless a person is seriously injured or killed by the fire or explosion.
+In this case, it is a class A felony with a punishment range of 10 to 30 years, or life, in prison.
+Arson first degree is considered a “dangerous felony,” and, as such, 85% of the prison sentence must be served.